emilyhaughton/wx-tools/README.md

 # wx-tools
-Contains scripts used for common wx data cleaning and graphing tasks
+Contains scripts used for common hakai sensor network wx data cleaning and graphing tasks